Investing in start-ups and small

 a website that is run by a licensed intermediary.

-funding services.
-If they do, the information will be listed under
+provide CSF services.
+If they do, the information will be listed

 You have a cooling-off period of 5 business days to change your